linroger/Wealth-of-Nations/Clippings/Valuing European Option Using the Heston Model in QuantLib Python.md

 ---
-title: "Valuing European Option Using the Heston Model in QuantLib Python"
+title: Valuing European Option Using the Heston Model in QuantLib Python
 source: "https://gouthamanbalaraman.com/blog/valuing-european-option-heston-model-quantLib.html"
 description: "Introduces an example on how to value European options using Heston model in Quantlib Python"
-tags:
+tags: ["clippings"]
-  - "clippings"
 ---
+# Valuing European Option Using the Heston Model in QuantLib Python

 Introduces an example on how to value European options using Heston model in Quantlib Python

 *Visit here for other [QuantLib Python examples](http://gouthamanbalaraman.com/blog/quantlib-python-tutorials-with-examples.html).
 If you found these posts useful,  please take a minute by providing some [feedback.](https://docs.google.com/forms/d/e/1FAIpQLSdFdJ768HKmIyJmaVRHBUJNY5NyQl6vr0GZvSkx-bUfIloNZA/viewform)*

 Heston model can be used to value options by modeling the underlying asset such as the stock of a company.
 The one major feature of the Heston model is that it inocrporates a stochastic volatility term.